Online Nutrition Consultation

 I work with a broad range of conditions and health goals through online consultations.
 Below is a summary of the areas where I can provide support:

-If your condition or goal is not listed above, please do not hesitate to \2.
+If your condition or goal is not listed above, please do not hesitate to get in touch.
 I am happy to discuss whether my expertise aligns with your needs during a free introductory call.

 Frequently Asked Questions